Clark County Convention Facilities Authority

 Funding decisions are made by the Board of Directors of the Clark County Convention Facilities Authority based solely on the venues which meet the criteria of the legislation and an applicant’s ability and intent to attract visitors to generate hotel/motel room nights from outside Clark County.

-Click to access Grant Application - Next Grant Cycle: January 1 through April 15, 2017 (for 2018 Grant Funding)
+Click to Access Grant Application - Next Grant Cycle: Jan 1 through April 15, 2022 (for 2023 Grant Funding)

 Clark County Convention Facilities Authority – Board of Directors